friedrith/websites-screenshoter/CONTRIBUTING.md

   _ What you removed
 - For significant changes, post also an issue before to know if your idea has a chance to be accepted
-- Consider your development for windows, linux and macOS platforms at the same time because having a module compatible with all platforms is the main concern of `PROJECT_NAME`.
+- Consider your development for windows, linux and macOS platforms at the same time because having a module compatible with all platforms is the main concern of `data-mountain-windows-generator`.

 **May the force be with you !!**